-Amounts Generally Billed (AGB) is based on the lowest average of the amounts that were paid to a Kaiser facility by Medicare fee-for-service and Medicaid fee-for-service (and co-pays and deductibles) for emergency or medically necessary services, based on actual claim data from November 1, 2014 to October 31, 2015, which is consistent with the look-back method.
+Amounts Generally Billed (AGB) is based on the lowest average of the amounts that were paid to a Kaiser facility by Medicare fee-for-service and Medicaid fee-for-service (and co-pays and deductibles) for emergency or medically necessary services, based on actual claim data from November 1, 2016 to October 31, 2017, which is consistent with the look-back method.
 Total expected payment from allowed claims was divided by total billed charges for such claims, and that number was subtracted from 1 to calculate the AGB percentage.
-The 2016 AGB reduction to gross charges is 63% for hospital charges and 65% for professional charges.
+The 2018 AGB reduction to gross charges is 62% for hospital charges.

 Is there language assistance?

 Interpreters are available to you at no cost.
 The medical financial assistance application, policy, and the policy summary may be available in your language.
 For more information, call 1-808-432-5955.

 Other beneficial programs and extra resources: